aristosv/webserver/README.md

 bash <(wget --no-check-certificate -qO- https://raw.githubusercontent.com/aristosv/webserver/main/01_install)
 ```
 ---
-After the installation, this is how you can access all the web apps:
+After the installation, this is how you can access the web apps:
 ```
 Name: Portainer
 Usage: container manager